My Al Capone Museum | home

 First arriving in Chicago December 1920, these events make it more plausible that Al Capone was only full time in Chicago as of 1921.
 Once there, he is tutored by John Torrio.
 Capone will learn the ropes and will manage gambling dens and houses of prostitution in Burnham, Hammond and Chicago.
-He makes his first newspaper appearance on January 21, 1921.
+He makes his first newspaper appearance on January 21, 1921, as Al Brown.

 Chicago Tribune January 21,1921

-1922, he is arrested in Chicago for being implicated in a fender bender.
-While intoxicated he waves a gun and a badge in a witnesses face.
+In 1922, he is arrested in Chicago for being implicated in a fender bender.
+While intoxicated, he waves a gun and a badge in a witness's face.

 Chicago Tribune August 31,1922.

-Before becoming the infamous crime czar, he will manage various dives for Torrio, buy beer trucks in Hammond, get arrested there as Al Brown.
-He will also manage a boxer named Mike Dundee, he will the Four Deuces club in Chicago, and the rest as they say is History!
+Before becoming the infamous crime czar, he will manage various dives for Torrio, buy beer trucks in Hammond, he will run the Four Deuces club in Chicago, and the rest as they say is History!